Author: Tim Smith

 Maybe I am an escapologist and this is a show?
 Seems unlikely.

-All I can see above me is a blur that is all that’s left of someone’s holiday-blue sky.
-This should not be upsetting and it most definitely is, and the reason for this is that in between me and that sky are two fathoms of cold, salty water.
+All I can see above me is a blur of someone else’s holiday-blue sky.
+This should not be upsetting but it most definitely is.
+The reason for this is that between me and that sky are two fathoms of cold, salty water.
 Now three fathoms.
 Soon four.

 The chain won’t come off because the person who put it there does not want it to come off and, to ensure it stays on, my hands have also been cuffed behind my back.
 I have no memory of how this all came about.
 In fact, the further I descend, the less breathable oxygen I have, the worse my memory gets.
 Right now, for example, the only thing I can remember with any clarity is my dog, Dapper Dale.